jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

 .. code-block:: php

-    // Validate only that required values are present.
+    // Validate only that required values are present
     $s3 = new Aws\S3\S3Client([
         'version'  => '2006-03-01',
         'region'   => 'eu-west-1',